sumanthd032/SARBot/README.md

 ---

-## ⚡ Testing Checklist
+## Testing Checklist

-✅ Moves forward by default when clear
+- Moves forward by default when clear
-✅ Detects obstacles (< 20 cm), stops, alerts, and turns to avoid
+- Detects obstacles (< 20 cm), stops, alerts, and turns to avoid
-✅ Detects edges, stops, and alerts
+- Detects edges, stops, and alerts
-✅ Reads and prints temperature and humidity values
+- Reads and prints temperature and humidity values
-✅ Buzzer and LED function for alerts
-✅ Serial monitor provides clean status updates
+- Serial monitor provides clean status updates